Registration & Refreshments

 Recruitment, Retention and Motivation of In-House Legal Counsel: Harder Than Ever?

-Ana HAYNESShin Min THNGFelix TSE
+Ana HAYNESMelissa KOHShin Min THNGFelix TSELouis NG

 In today’s fast-evolving legal landscape, attracting, retaining, and motivating top in-house legal talent has become more challenging than ever.
 With increasing workloads, rising expectations from business stakeholders, and shifting workplace priorities, legal teams must adapt to new realities to maintain a competitive edge.